Commitment

 Global Trade Compliance (GTC) Programme and Strengthening Internal Controls

 In the world of international trade, responsible operations are not just an obligation but a vital aspect of our business integrity.
-We recognise the importance of a GTC framework covering key areas in Import/Export Management, Supply Chain Management & Resilience, Risk and Quality Management, so as to maintain trust with stakeholders.
+We recognise the importance of a GTC framework covering key areas in Import/Export Management, Supply Chain Management and Resilience, Risk and Quality Management, so as to maintain trust with stakeholders.
 This framework enables us to identify, assess and mitigate trade-related risks, ensures required business licenses and permits are obtained and facilitates the implementation of proper protocols for reporting compliance issues.

-• Recordkeeping: Provides the backbone for accountability, enabling detailed tracking and tracing of all transactions and interactions.
+- Recordkeeping: Provides the backbone for accountability, enabling detailed tracking and tracing of all transactions and interactions.

-• Policies and Procedures: Serves as the operational manual for executing each of the key elements, ensuring consistency across the Group.
+- Policies and Procedures: Serves as the operational manual for executing each of the key elements, ensuring consistency across the Group.

-• Training and Education: Equips staff with the knowledge and skills required to implement and adhere to the policies and procedures effectively.
+- Training and Education: Equips staff with the knowledge and skills required to implement and adhere to the policies and procedures effectively.

 Global Trade Compliance